 If you have installed the database files before December 30th, 2019, you should already have them on your server.
 But you should sign up as a new MaxMind user and obtain a free license key to comply with the CCPA.

-With the license key, the Geo-Targeting add-on can upload the files and connect with the database automatically as described above.
+With the license key, the Advanced Ads Pro can upload the files and connect with the database automatically as described above.

 Geo-targeting test ad

 The following ad shows your current position according to the geo-targeting database.
-It allows you to estimate how far it might be off for your position.
+It lets you estimate how far it might be off for your position.

 You can download this ad’s code on this page.
 Use it in the Plain text and code ad type and enable the Allow PHP option.